Driving Test Pass Rates Across UK Cities in 2026

 - 01Find your city aggregate

 Use the figures above.
 London, Birmingham, Manchester, Glasgow, Cardiff have published volume-weighted figures.
-Other cities trend within the 45 to 53 percent band with London as the clear outlier.
+Other cities trend within the 41 to 53 percent band, with Glasgow at the lower end and Cardiff at the upper end.

 - 02Compare against UK average (48.7 percent)